nuxnik/node-collection-json/README.md

 # node-collection-json

-Lightweight nodejs tools for easy manipulation of collection+json objects.
-Reference for [collection+json](http://amundsen.com/media-types/collection/)
-Hypermedia type.
+Lightweight JavaScript client/server for easy data exchange and manipulation of objects in a [Collection+JSON](http://amundsen.com/media-types/collection/) API.
+This library can be used in the browser and also server-side.

 # Client Usage